-Activity Evidence that supports this approach Challenge number(s) addressed Engagement in school led tuition to provide tuition for those whose education has been most impacted by the pandemic .
-A significant proportion of pupils who receive the tutoring will be disadvantaged One to one tuition guidance and small group tuition are our chosen strategies.
-Targeting the specific needs and knowledge gaps can be an effective strategy to support low attaining pupils.
-We have identified groups of pupils and these lessons will be delivered by qualified teachers.
-1,4 Provide targeted structured interventions to children across the whole school.
+Activity Evidence that supports this approach Challenge number(s) addressed Provide targeted structured interventions to children across the whole school.
 Interventions to be monitored and evaluated by DHT and SLT.
 This will include a range of interventions which will be delivered as regular sessions.
 Early intervention will help these children to catch up and be able to access the rest of the curriculum.
 Programmes and interventions are recommended by our SaLT Talk Boost is rated as highly effective by EEF.
 Evidence based interventions target support for PP children and include SALT groups, reading, gross and fine motor skills, NELI, Catch Up Maths and colourful semantics.
 Oral language interventions are are key part of the strategy in EYFS and KS1 as the evidence suggests that such interventions have a high impact on reading Evidence supporting oral language interventions 1,4